What is the total Millage rate for the City of Brighton taxpayers?

 What reports are available on the City of Brighton's finances?

 The City has two main financial reports that are available to the public.
 The first of these reports is the Annual Budget, which is adopted each May.
 The budget provides a financial blueprint for what the City plans to do in the next fiscal year and includes the first year of a six-year capital improvement plan, which outlines the major projects the City anticipates undertaking.
-The second report is the Annual Financial Report, which provides a detailed historical record of the City's prior fiscal year.
-The Financial Report includes a Letter of Transmittal and Management Discussion and Analysis from the Finance Director, which outlines significant financial policies and developments; numerical financial information and operating data; the auditor's report letter; and financial statements, which include balance sheets, income statements, comparisons to the budget, statements of net assets and a statement of activities.
+The second report is the Consolidated Annual Financial Report (CAFR), which provides a detailed historical record of the City's prior fiscal year.
+The CAFR includes a Letter of Transmittal and Management Discussion and Analysis from the Finance Director, which outlines significant financial policies and developments; numerical financial information and operating data; the auditor's report letter; and financial statements, which include balance sheets, income statements, comparisons to the budget, statements of net assets and a statement of activities.
 Visit the Finance section of our website to view these reports.

 How do I request a Police Officer or make a Police Report?